If you’re a student of graphic design, whether, by formal education or independent study, you’ve probably heard of Paul Rand.

 If you’re good at it, you might just be able to fetch a handsome fee.
 It’s been said that Enron energy corporation paid Rand $33,000 to design its logo—although that was in the 1990s after he’d already established a reputation as a leader in the field.
 (One can dream, right?)

 Not necessarily demanding much creativity other than drafting charts and illustrations, and perhaps utilizing some stock photography, these jobs are pretty straightforward and could pave the path for return business.

-The work can be tedious and voluminous in terms of content, but that could swing the fee for producing the job in your favor.
+The work can be tedious and voluminous in terms of content, but that could swing the fee for producing the job in your favour.

 Signage, Posters, Postcards & Flyers

 Oh, the fun, creative possibilities that come with these jobs.
-You can play around with typography, color and artwork—and it’s a chance to really think outside of the box.
+You can play around with typography, colour and artwork—and it’s a chance to really think outside of the box.

 Think of Bob Dylan’s psychedelic-hair poster from 1967 designed by Milton Glaser and Rand’s illustrated eye, bee and M (get it?) poster from 1981.